paperlyj/cellulose-cri-prediction/README.md

 - MCC samples were ball-milled to generate cellulose with varying crystallinity, mixed in controlled ratios to create a comprehensive dataset.
 - IR spectra were collected in the 4000–600 cm⁻¹ range and preprocessed with Savitzky-Golay second derivatives and L2 normalization.
 - The dataset was split by sample identity to prevent data leakage; training and testing were performed on distinct samples.
-- PLSR, DT, RF and MLP models were trained and evaluated using cross-validation and multiple random seeds for robustness.
+- PLSR, DT, RF, and MLP models were trained and evaluated using cross-validation and multiple random seeds for robustness.
 - Feature importance analysis (Mean Decrease in Impurity for RF) was conducted to identify informative spectral regions.
 - Models trained on selected spectral regions (e.g., 1400–900 cm⁻¹) showed improved performance and reduced computational cost.
 - MLP demonstrated the best balance of accuracy and robustness across various cellulose materials, including lignocellulosic pulps and cellulose nanomaterials.